-[Resident First and Last Name] [Resident Mailbox Number] 11400 Concordia University Dr. Austin, TX 78726
+[Resident First and Last Name] 11400 Concordia University Dr. Austin, TX 78726

-Mail is delivered to your residence hall daily except Sundays, national holidays, and university holidays.
-Residence hall mailrooms and desks will only accept mail and packages delivered by the U.S. Postal Service or a certified shipping company.
+Mail is delivered to Regent Hall Mail Center daily except Sundays, national holidays, and university holidays.
+The Mail Center and desks will only accept mail and packages delivered by the U.S. Postal Service or a certified shipping company.
 Only packages that do not require a 21+ signature will be accepted by the mailrooms and desks.
-If you receive registered mail or a package, you will receive written notification from your residence hall staff by email, text, and/or a notice placed in your mailbox.
-Present your notification with your ID at your residence hall's mail center when you pick up the package.
-You may not pick up or sign for a package under a different or assumed name.
+If you receive registered mail or a package, you will receive written notification from your residence hall staff by email.
+Instructions for pickup from the mail center will be provided in the email.
 Packages cannot be delivered to your room.
 If your package is missing, notify your front desk and file a report with University Police Department.